 When we read Leviticus, we read it through the lens of the cross.
 This is good, because Leviticus points to the cross; it was fulfilled there.
 However, the cross did more than one thing.
-Our default view is penal substitution—but that is not how it fulfilled Leviticus.
+Our default view is penal substitution—but I don’t believe that is how it fulfilled Leviticus.
 If we read Leviticus with substitution in mind, our interpretation becomes quite confused, and we miss what it is actually all about.

 No, I don’t think it does—so let’s do some Bible study.

 The context is how to avoid the incident of Leviticus 10, in which Nadab and Abihu were struck down by God.
 The instructions of Leviticus 16 come on the heels of their death.
 There is no indication they tried to enter the most holy place; Leviticus 10:4 indicates their bodies were in front of—or perhaps at the front of—the tent of meeting.
 Probably they made the offering on the bronze altar in the courtyard.
 So the motivation of Leviticus 16 is a fortiori: if Nadab and Abihu were struck down for simply making an unsanctioned offering outside the twice-holy place, how much more careful must the high priest be when going inside the twice-holy place?
 One does not enter God’s throne-room without express permission, following the rules exactly (cf. Esther 4:11).
 Leviticus 16 therefore prescribes how and when the most holy place may be entered.

 Why did anyone need to enter at all?
 Well, my contention is that they needed to cleanse it of ritual impurity.
 That is really the only reason that makes sense.
 They were purifying it to ensure it remained fit for God’s habitation.
 More on that later.
 First, let’s look at the sacrifices themselves.